MARILYN THIELE WILSON

 All parents are asked to complete an emergency and registration information sheet for each of their children.
 Wilson staff members must have current information on how to contact parents or guardians if a child becomes ill or injured at school.
 Any health problems, allergies to food or medicine, insect bites, or any other health needs should be noted on the emergency information sheet.
 Regarding custody issues, in cases where custody/visitation affects the school, the school shall follow the most recent court order on file with the school.
 It is the responsibility of the custodial parent to provide the school with the most recent court order.
 Our district Web site has updated with the most recent information regarding the Novel H1N1 Flu (Swine Flu).
 Please go to the following website: http://www2.mpsaz.org/beprepared/h1n1/

-We recommend that parents schedule classroom visitation time with the teacher so as to avoid conflicts with testing, activities, etc. Parents who would like to visit their child’s classroom during the school day must first stop at the office to sign in as a guest.
+We recommend that parents schedule classroom visitation time with the teacher so as to avoid conflicts with testing, activities, etc. Parents who would like to visit their child’s classroom during the school day must first stop at the office to sign in as a guest and complete the Mesa Public School form.
 All visitors are required to wear a visitor sticker.
 While we welcome visitors and classroom helpers, parents are discouraged from bringing younger children with them as their presence may cause a disruption to the learning environment in the classrooms.
 If a parent would like to talk with the teacher or schedule a conference, he or she should call the teacher and leave a voice mail message as teachers cannot leave their classrooms during instructional time.
 Students from other schools are not permitted to visit Wilson during school hours without prior permission from the principal.
 Arrangements for a family member to eat lunch on campus with a Wilson student should be made with the classroom teacher.
+ALL visitors visiting campus need to show an ID when signing in.

-Students are scheduled to have a 35-45 minute lunch period each day.
+Students are scheduled to have a 35 minute lunch period each day.
 Lunch accounts can be established by paying in advance.
 If a student forgets lunch money, he or she will be offered a peanut butter roll and a container of milk.
 Students cannot charge a lunch.
 If your student is out of money, the student will receive a stamp on their hand to remind you to send in money.
 Each month, students will receive a printed menu to take home.
 For children who bring their lunch, milk or juice may be purchased.
+If you'd like to be able to put money on your student's lunch account online, you can visit MY SCHOOL BUCKS to set up an account.
+You will need your student's ID number and that can be obtained by contacting the front office.

 All teachers, principals and parents value instructional time.
 We will NOT interrupt classes during the day to share telephone messages except for serious emergencies.
 (Emergencies will be routed through the principal.)
 Parents are asked to place their message on the teacher’s voice mail.
 A list of teacher’s voice mail numbers will be sent home at the beginning of the school year.
-Messages will be checked at 11:00 am and 2:00 pm by teachers to avoid interrupting valuable teaching time.
+Messages for students left with the front office will be called in twice a day.
+Once at 10:40 am and again at 1:40 pm.
+Please call prior to 1:30 pm if you are changing the way a student will be going home at the end of the day.

 The Mesa Unified School District recognizes that student dress and grooming practices are generally a matter of personal choice.
 However, the District also recognizes that there is a relationship between students' choice of dress and grooming practices and such things as school pride, self-esteem, general welfare of the students, and the accomplishment of curriculum goals and educational objectives.
 Students are expected to dress in a manner that promotes these goals and objectives.